 \subsection{Image Quality Evaluation in Online Marketplaces}

-Belém et al. provide experiments on Elo7, the largest Brazilian marketplace, to analyze how the aesthetics of product images influence user interest, measured by the number of clicks \cite{Belm2019ImageAA}.
-The results reported confirm that there is a correlation, which is particularly vivid in specific product categories.
-Zakrewsky et al. explore the importance of visual characteristics on Etsy, focusing on how image features - including color, simplicity, scene composition, texture, style, aesthetics, and overall quality - influence purchase decisions \cite{DBLP:journals/corr/ZakrewskyAS16}.
-In the area of advertisement display, Azimi et al. leverage large-scale data from the RightMedia ads exchange system and identify a subset of high-impact visual features for predicting CTR \cite{azimi2012impact}.
+Belém et al. provide experiments on Elo7, the largest Brazilian marketplace, to analyze how the aesthetics of product images influence user interest, measured by the number of clicks \citep{Belm2019ImageAA}.
+The reported results confirm a correlation, which is particularly strong in specific product categories.
+Zakrewsky et al. explore the importance of visual characteristics on Etsy, focusing on how image features—including color, simplicity, scene composition, texture, style, aesthetics, and overall quality—influence purchase decisions \citep{DBLP:journals/corr/ZakrewskyAS16}.

+In the area of advertisement display, Azimi et al. leverage large-scale data from the RightMedia ads exchange system and identify a subset of high-impact visual features for predicting CTR \citep{azimi2012impact}.